-Pro Tools 6.4 compares firmware whenever you launch Pro Tools, or whenever SYNC I/O is enabled in the Peripherals > Synchronization dialog (see "Auto ID of SYNC I/O through Loop Sync" on page 14).
-Earlier versions of Pro Tools require that you check firmware manually.
+Pro Tools checks firmware whenever you launch Pro Tools, or whenever the SYNC I/O is enabled in the Synchronization page of the Peripherals dialog (see "Auto ID of SYNC I/O through Loop Sync" on page 13).

 If Pro Tools determines that the SYNC I/O does not have the most current firmware, an update dialog appears.